zzzprojects/learn-orm/tutorials/vb-net/basic-controls.md

 | RadioButtonList  | Used to give multiple items in one control                      |
 | GridView         | Used to display the backend database in the front view          |

-On the Toolbox pane, you will see all the available controls and you can easily drag it to the form.
+On the Toolbox pane, you will see all the available controls, and you can easily drag it to the form.

 <img src="images/winforms-4.png">